NVIDIA/NeMo/docs/source/tts/api.rst

 TTS Base Classes
 ----------------

-The two classes below are the base of the TTS pipeline.
+The classes below are the base of the TTS pipeline.
 To read more about them, see the `Base Classes <./intro.html#Base Classes>`__ section of the intro page.

 .. autoclass:: nemo.collections.tts.models.base.SpectrogramGenerator